wesleytian/wesleytian.com/posts/startup.md

 <a name="reason4"></a>
 ### Reason 4. <strike>You won't get rich</strike> You believe you'll get rich

 What is the probability that you will become a decamillionaire by working at a big tech company as an engineer?

-0% Not even 0.00000001%.
+0%.
+Not even 0.00000001%.
 Literally zero.
 Not even the non-founding CEOs of Google, Microsoft, or Amazon are billionaires.
 Why?
 It's because they don't have nearly as much equity as the founders.
-In fact, early employees at successful companies have made more than the executives that came on later.

-It is true that the chance of joining one of these companies, probability-wise, is incredibly slim.
+It's true that the chance of joining one of these rocketships early on, is incredibly slim.
 And the financial outcome of joining a startup, risk-adjusted, is probably lower than joining big tech or a late-stage startup.

 It doesn't even matter what the expected financial outcome of your company is.
 Join a startup/start a company if you believe you're an outlier, and your company will become a billion-dollar business.
 If your mindset is that most startups fail and your startup will just be another one to fail and that the expected return is less than joining big tech, then yeah, don't join a startup.